bitcointranscripts/bitcointranscripts/bitcoinplusplus/mempool-edition/btc-mempool-edition-datum-deep-dive.md

 I don't think it can get much better than that.
 And the other thing is you want to make sure that the blocks that you make, you know what you're making too, because there's some coordination with the pool.
 You want to be able to make your own blocks, but you don't want to have to wait until you mine your own block to get paid.
-So you can see what your block is going to be paying in the Coinbase non-custodially to other miners and yourself.
+So you can see what your block is going to be paying in the coinbase non-custodially to other miners and yourself.
 And you can see that in your own DATUM gateway.
 So here's a little overview of how the DATUM setup works.
 On the, I guess it's my right and your right, on the right-hand side, you have what you would run as a DATUM miner.